This page is part of the E3G Public Bank Climate Tracker Matrix, our tool to help you assess the Paris alignment of public banks, MDBs and DFIs.

 The strategic realignment sets out three core objectives:

-2. Tackling poverty and building resilience: focused on inclusive human capital development, and investing in core social services.
+- Tackling poverty and building resilience: focused on inclusive human capital development and investing in core social services.

-Achieving these three objectives is in turn to involve an emphasis on two strategic pillars (deemed to draw on the Bank’s comparative advantage): (1) Develop green, resilient, and sustainable infrastructure; and (2) Support inclusive human capital development through projects that build capacity and resilience to fragility.
+Achieving these three objectives, in turn, involves an emphasis on two strategic pillars (deemed to draw on the Bank’s comparative advantage): (1) Develop green, resilient, and sustainable infrastructure; and (2) Support inclusive human capital development through projects that build capacity and resilience to fragility.
 The Bank also identifies four cross-cutting areas to be mainstreamed across its operations as “catalysts for amplifying development effectiveness”, which notably include “increasing project financing for climate change mitigation and adaptation”.[1]
 In this vein, the strategic realignment affirms the IsDB’s commitment to allocate 35% of its project financing towards climate change by 2025.

 Standalone climate strategy